Fitus/Zaloha.sh/DOCUMENTATION.md

 &lt;findSourceOps&gt; and in &lt;backupDir&gt; the corresponding files are newer than the last run of Zaloha, the <b>REV.NEW</b> actions prepared by Zaloha are wrong.
 This is an error which Zaloha is unable to detect.
-Hence, the shellscript for Exec3 contains a test that throws an error in such situations.
+Hence, the shellscript for Exec3 contains a test that throws errors in such situations.

 Corner case <b>REV.UP</b> with <b>--ok3600s:</b> The <b>--ok3600s</b> option makes it harder to determine which file is newer (decision <b>UPDATE</b> vs <b>REV.UP</b>).
 The implemented